 Our partners provide crucial financial support to help CHM preserve computing history as it happens.
 With their help, we have grown from humble beginnings to become an internationally recognized state-of-the-art Museum with multiple exhibitions, lectures, education programming, and radio, television and YouTube broadcasts.
 Join this prestigious alliance as we work together to share the fascinating stories – lessons of failure as well as tremendous success – that define the information age.

-The Computer History Museum thanks the following corporations for their generous commitment to our mission:
+The Computer History Museum thanks the following institutional partners for their generous commitment to our mission:

-SUPPORTING LEVEL ($10K+)Accenture Broadcom Broadcom Foundation Brocade Fenwick & West Fog Creek Software Oracle PARC Rambus, Inc. SanDisk SRI International Stack Exchange Studio 1500 Symantec Xilinx
+SUPPORTING LEVEL ($10K+)Accenture Broadcom Broadcom Foundation Brocade Fenwick & West Fog Creek Software PARC Rambus, Inc. SanDisk SRI International Stack Exchange Studio 1500 Symantec Xilinx